History

 Learning in history is based on three 'Big Ideas':

-Year 5 look in depth at World War 2, researching causes and effects, innovations developed during that period to help bring the war to a successful conclusion, and the crucial role of women and how that changed their role in society in the years that followed.
+In Year 6, the children have the opportunity at studying Victorian society through the creation the the census.
+They are also able to look at how the people of Hadleigh changed from the size and types of households to where they lived, and where they worked.
+In the Spring term, they look in depth at World War 2, researching causes and effects, innovations developed during that period which helped bring the war to a successful conclusion, and the crucial role of women, migrants and other civilians and how they changed and helped rebuild the country in the years that followed.